-One of the most overlooked assets in your estate plan are digital assets.
+One of the most overlooked assets in your estate plan is digital assets.
 “Digital assets” mean an electronic record in which a natural person has a right or interest.
 In addition to social media accounts and emails, these assets could also include important tax and/or medical records which you elected to store online and are password protected.
 Although numerous states have been introducing digital asset legislation since 2007, Nevada does not currently address the issue.
 However, that is about to change shortly.
 AB 239 was recently passed by the Nevada Assembly and is expected to be heard shortly by the Senate Judiciary committee.
 The bill seeks to enact The Revised Uniform Fiduciary Access to Digital Assets Act.

 This legislation would give: (1) certain fiduciaries and other designated persons the legal authority to manage the digital assets and electronic communications of deceased or incapacitated persons; and (2) custodians of digital assets and electronic communications the legal authority to deal with a fiduciary or designated recipient of a person holding an account with the custodian.